State of Wonder: Plot summary

-Mr. Fox eventually visits the research site with Mrs. Bovender and a local taxi driver.
-Along the way to, their boat was attacked by a local cannibalistic tribe known as the Hummocca; Mrs. Bovender sees a white man among them who she thinks is her father.
-Marina allows Mr. Fox to leave without finding out the dual purpose of the drug he has been funding.
-Meanwhile, Dr. Swenson's fetus has died and she has Marina perform a Caesarian section on her; the baby is born still and with sirenomelia.
-Afterwards Dr. Swenson tells Marina of her suspicion that the man Mrs. Bovender saw was really Anders, whose death she had never confirmed.
-Along with Easter, Marina sets out to find the Hummocca and rescue Anders.
-When they find the tribe, Anders is indeed living among them, but Marina discovers that the only way they will give him up is to exchange Easter (a Hummocca himself) for Anders.
-Marina and Anders return to camp without Easter; Dr. Swenson is outraged that the boy she cared for was left behind.
-Marina and Anders return to Minnesota; Anders rejoins his wife and sons, and Marina continues on home.
+Mr. Fox eventually visits the research site with Mrs. Bovender and a local taxi driver named Milton.
+En route, their boat was attacked by a possibly cannibalistic tribe.
+During the fracas, Mrs. Bovender sees a white man among them who she thinks is her father.
+Dr. Singh allows Mr. Fox to leave without finding out the dual purpose of the drug he has been funding.
+Meanwhile, Dr. Swenson's fetus has died and she has Dr. Singh perform a Caesarian section on her; the baby is born still and with sirenomelia.
+Afterwards Dr. Swenson tells Dr. Singh of her suspicion that the man Mrs. Bovender saw was possibly Dr. Eckman, whose death she had never confirmed.
+Along with Easter, Dr. Singh sets out to rescue Dr. Eckman.
+When they find the tribe, Dr. Eckman is indeed living among them, but Dr. Singh discovers that the only way they will give him up is to exchange Easter for Dr. Eckman.
+Dr. Singh and Dr. Eckman return to camp without Easter; Dr. Swenson is outraged that the boy she cared for was left behind.
+Dr. Singh and Dr. Eckman return to Minnesota; Dr. Eckman rejoins his wife and sons, and Dr. Singh continues on home.